DevBobcorn/Nekoration/README.md

 #### Auto-Connecting Model (without Texture-connecting mods)
 Many blocks in Nekoration supports model auto connecting, to name a few, Half-Timber Pillars and Lamp Posts.
 When being placed by players, they'll automatically adapt to connect to adjacent blocks.

+### Painting
+Painting is a feature under development with which you can draw your OWN paintings!
+You can easily pick colors with a palette item, and enjoy creating your art work on a custom painting!